-In this page you'll learn what are the most common mistakes when implementing the HTML 5 Notificare library.
+In this page you'll learn what are the most common mistakes when implementing our Web library.

 Misplaced App Keys